 Whether you have sole or joint custody of your child or are a noncustodial parent, you should consult with MacKay & Martin before you make plans to move after a separation.
 You should also contact us if you have received notification that your separated spouse is contemplating such a move.
 We will protect you and your child and clarify your options.

 Contact Our Los Angeles Marital Separation Agreements Attorney

 We have an in-depth understanding of how difficult it is to participate in the separation of your family.
 We promise you, though, that when you come to our office for a consultation you will leave feeling more confident and less overwhelmed than you did when you entered.
 We have been through such challenges with many families and have formulated creative strategies to promote diplomatic resolutions.
 More than that, we are absolutely dedicated to making the process of separation less a battle to be fought and more a problem to be solved.
-The sooner you contact us, the sooner we can help you and your loved ones settle into your newly defined lifestyle with a sense of ease, looking forward to a more peaceful future.
+The sooner you schedule a consultation, the sooner we can help you and your loved ones settle into your newly defined lifestyle with a sense of ease, looking forward to a more peaceful future.